niacobel/CHAINS/docs/source/abin_launcher.rendering.rst

     rendered_content = {}

 Now, let's define the content of our input file.
 This content is stored in the ``input_render_vars`` dictionary, where each key corresponds to one of our Jinja variables.
-This dictionary is the key part of the rendering function as it defines the link between the Jinja template and the various information needed to fill it.
+This dictionary is the key part of the rendering function as it defines what and where is the information needed to fill the Jinja template.

 .. code-block:: python